Emergency Maintenance: How to Stop Panic & Start Planning

 Creating an Emergency Maintenance Plan

-While the nature of emergency maintenance means that you don’t know what the problem is in advance, you can still prepare by creating emergency maintenance strategies.
-Doing so can enable your organization to handle an emergency more efficiently and effectively, rather than trying to figure out the proper protocol in the heat of the moment.
+You cannot know about an emergency situation in advance, but you can prepare by creating an emergency maintenance plan.
+Doing so can help your team handle an emergency more efficiently, rather than trying to figure out the proper protocol in the heat of the moment.
+A solid emergency maintenance plan should include the following steps:

-• Dedicate time to assess future risk management: Lastly, an emergency maintenance plan should also involve a post-game recap of sorts.
+Lastly, an emergency maintenance plan should also involve a post-game recap of sorts.
 Not only do you want to report on the work that was done, but you should ideally review what happened and see if you can come up with a plan to try to prevent those types of issues from happening in the future.
 So, your plan might involve a protocol like holding a meeting between the facilities or maintenance teams and the lines of business affected by the emergency the day after it occurs.

 How a CMMS Can Help

 Emergency maintenance should be a last resort.
-Ideally, you can get ahead of the problem before it puts lives or livelihoods at risk.
+Ideally, you can get ahead of a system failure before it puts lives or livelihoods at risk.
 Using CMMS software can make it easier to assign, track and report on preventive maintenance tasks for key equipment and assets.
 It can help create work orders for everything from conducting carbon monoxide tests and checking smoke detectors to having a renter report a clogged toilet to a property management company.
 That way, everyone can get on the same page, and you can reduce the risks of maintenance issues festering until they turn into emergencies.

-See for yourself how Coast’s CMMS can help you streamline maintenance and prevent emergencies.
+See for yourself how Coast’s CMMS can help you streamline maintenance needs and prevent emergencies.
 Sign up for a free account today.

 • Jake Safane